Marhaenism: Etymology

-The name of the ideology is alleged to be taken from the name of a peasant, Aen, whom Sukarno claimed he met near Bandung.
-In the dialogue between Bung Karno and the farmer, he was later referred to as Mang Aen.
-The farmer has various factors of production including agricultural land, hoes, and others that he cultivates himself, but the results are only enough for the needs of his simple family.
-This condition then triggered various questions in Bung Karno's mind, which eventually gave birth to various dialectics of thought as the basis for his next move.
-Life, an innocent personality, unpretentious but still has the spirit to struggle to meet the needs of his life, then the name of the farmer by Bung Karno is enshrined in every Indonesian whose life is oppressed by the prevailing system of life.
-As a language adjustment, Mang Aen's name became Marhaen.

-However, this turned out to be a myth as the name was used by Sarekat Islam to describe ordinary people long before Sukarno first came to Bandung.
+The name of the ideology was alleged to be from the name of a peasant whom Sukarno claimed he met near Bandung.
+However, Sukarno's claim was a hoax.
+"Marhaen" had been used by Sarekat Islam to describe ordinary people long before Sukarno went to Bandung.

-In any case, Sukarno took to referring to members of the agrarian class as "Marhaens", a term that was first used by Sukarno in his Indonesia Accuses (Indonesia Menggugat) speech in 1930 to replace the term proletariat, as he considered the latter to be largely irrelevant to Indonesia.
+Sukarno took to referring to members of the agrarian class as "Marhaens" beginning with his Indonesia Accuses (Indonesia Menggugat) speech in 1930, to replace the term proletariat which he considered largely irrelevant to Indonesia.
 Defining "proletariat" as members of the working class not owning their own labour power, Sukarno pointed out that many Indonesian farmers owned their labour power and used it primarily for themselves, in spite of their poverty.
-To Sukarno, the means of production in Indonesia were so small that they are only sufficient to sustain life of the Individual; to raise social, political, or economic status.
+To Sukarno, the means of production in Indonesia were so small that they are only sufficient to sustain life of the individual; to raise social, political, or economic status.
 Thus the expression "marhaen" extended the meaning aimed at all the small groups of people that are meant to be farmers and laborers (proletarians) whose lives are always in the grip of the rich and rulers/bourgeois/capitalists.

 In 1966, an opinion emerged stating that Marhaen was an abbreviation of Marx, Hegel, Engels.
 According to politician Nazaruddin Sjamsuddin, the first time this opinion emerged was triggered by an editorial in the Angkatan Bersenjata newspaper which was immediately answered by Osa Maliki from the Marhaen Development Institute Team.